noamurphy/Tableau-project/README.md

 With the TB_burden dataset is was important to understand the number of nulls in each column, to make sure agregate values that included some years/countries were not incorrectly compared to those that did not.
 This exploration of the dataset is python notebook that can be found [here](Data_exploration.ipynb).
 Research on Tuberculosis was necessary to understand the metrics of the diseease, as well as common metrics for a pandemic.
 This research was summarized into [A Brief Overview of Tuberculosis](A%20Brief%20Overview%20of%20Tuberculosis.pdf).

-### Sketch potential visuals and dashboard compositions
+### Sketch visuals and dashboard compositions
-Before any visuals can be created, they need to be intnentionally designed.
-Potential visuals were hand sketched to identify those that might have good synergy in describing metrics.
-These visuals were then combined in dashboard layout sketches to explore ideal compositions.
+Before visuals can be created, they need to be designed.
+Potential visuals were hand sketched to identify those that might be best for describing TB metrics.
+These visuals were then combined in dashboard layout sketches to explore compositions.
 Finally, the dashboard sketches were converted into container hierarchies for efficient translation of the dashboard designs into Tableau.

 ### Create visuals
 Implementation of sketches into the visuals that would make up each dashboard yielded the following charts: